Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

+Notably, when analyzing FLOPS and bandwidth to detect regressions, \sysname{} accounts for the overlap of communication and computation kernels, which is common in training MoE-based LLMs~\cite{deepseek-aiDeepSeekV3Technical}.
+This ensures that computation kernels with falsely low FLOPS are not mistakenly flagged.
-While the above three metrics ensure that both critical computation and communication GPU kernels operate at high performance, they do not cover the less critical operations, such as various CPU operations and element-wise activation GPU kernels.
-Meantime, \sysname{}’s selective key segment instrumentation also omits the monitoring of these operations.

-To diagnose their potential contributions to slowdowns, we further classify these not-instrumented operations into three categories: intra-step CPU operations, inter-step CPU operations, and minority GPU kernels.
+While FLOPS and bandwidth ensure that both critical computation and communication GPU kernels operate at high performance, they do not cover the less critical operations, such as various CPU operations and element-wise activation GPU kernels.
+Meantime, \sysname{}’s tracing also omits the monitoring of these operations.
+To detect their potential contributions to regressions, we further classify these not-instrumented operations into three categories: intra-step CPU operations, inter-step CPU operations, and minority GPU kernels.
 Intra-step CPU operations and inter-step CPU operations differ due to their occurrences within the timeline of training steps.
 Minority GPU kernels refer to those GPU kernels that often occupy little GPU computation resources.

-Specifically, two metrics are introduced for the diagnostics: issue latency distribution for intra-step CPU operations and void percentage for inter-step CPU operations and minority GPU kernels.
+Specifically, two metrics are introduced for regression detection: issue latency distribution for intra-step CPU operations and void percentage for inter-step CPU operations and minority GPU kernels.

-\paragraph{ \circlenumber{4} Issue latency distribution for kernel-issue stall.} In a well-optimized parallel backbone, only the necessary intra-step CPU operations for launching GPU kernels or coordinating the training processes are expected.
+\paragraph{ \circlenumber{4} Issue latency distribution for kernel-issue stall.} In a well-optimized parallel backend, only the necessary intra-step CPU operations for launching GPU kernels or coordinating the training processes are expected.
 However, algorithm teams may inadvertently introduce unnecessary GPU synchronizations when modifying the LLM model.
 Meantime, certain function calls, such as GC~\cite{jiangMegaScaleScaling,shoeybiMegatronLMTraining}, may be implicitly triggered by the Python runtime.
 These intra-step CPU operations can occur repeatedly during the model’s forward pass, bringing considerable overhead.
-In such cases, these operations cause an anomaly known as a kernel-issue stall, leading to GPU idle time within the training step.
+In such cases, these operations cause a regression anomaly known as a kernel-issue stall, leading to GPU idle time within the training step.